-This unit revolves around an action plan experienced teachers must think of, discuss and set up to effectively start, develop and sustain a network of professionals on mentoring.
+This unit revolves around an action plan teachers mentors must think of, discuss and set up to effectively start, develop and sustain a network of professionals on mentoring.
 As shown in the spiral model, this professional network aims at moving beyond individuals (at an earlier stage) to look and ask for a more holistic involvement of schools as learning organizations (at an - ideally - later stage).

-- To identify and understand the key stages involved in the creation of a professional network. - To make experienced teachers competent professionals in the organization of networks though the development of a dedicated action plan.
+- To identify and understand the key stages involved in the creation of a professional network - To make teachers mentors competent professionals in the organization of networks though the development of a dedicated action plan

-- The steps involved in the creation of professional networks. - Key areas of discussion and reflection in the sharing of practices and experiences among experienced teachers. - Shared Leadership: definition, challenges, and opportunities.
+- The steps involved in the creation of professional networks - Key areas of discussion and reflection in the sharing of practices and experiences among teachers mentors - Shared Leadership: definition, challenges, and opportunities